biomejs/biome/xtask/README.md

 Please checkout their respective READMEs for usage instructions.

 This `xtask` crate contains common utilities for working with these scripts.
-For example, running `rustfmt` and gettting the project root.
+For example, running `rustfmt` and getting the project root.